aws-solutions-library-samples/guidance-for-omnichannel-claims-processing-powered-by-generative-ai-on-aws/README.md

 1. Log in to the AWS Management Console
 2. Search for "Bedrock" in the search bar
-3. Click "Get Started" on the Amazon Bedrock service page
-4. Click "Manage Model Access" in the popup
+3. In the left navigation pane, under Bedrock configurations, choose Model access.
+4. On the Model access page, choose Enable specific models.
-5. Select "Amazon" from the list of available models
+5. Select the following models from the list:
-6. Request access to
    - Claude 3 models - Haiku 3, Claude v2  and Claude v2.1
    - Amazon Titan Text Embeddings V2
-7. Click "Request Model Access" at the bottom of the page
+6. Scroll down to the bottom of the screen, click Next
+7. Click "Submit" button.

+You will see the model access request with an in progress status.
+Getting access to the model and that change to be reflected in the console can take several minutes.

 ### 2. Set up and verify customer experience services